Skip to content Skip to navigation Skip to footer

 Ride Planning on the Website

-1. To plan a route, visit the Ride Command website on a computer.
+1. To plan a route, visit the RIDE COMMAND website on a computer.

-2. Log in to your Ride Command account or create an account.
+2. Log in to your Polaris account.

 3. Navigate to the MAP tab.